Stop doing POCs. Start having a process that proves confidence.

 Now comes the fun part - joint workshops.
 Forget the sterile demo.
 Instead, co-design scenarios with the client.

-Two sessions are useful here:
+Each organisation is unique but two sessions are useful here:

-1. Scenario Workshop: Identify real situations where the pain shows up.
+Scenario Workshop: Identify real situations where the pain shows up.
 Where, when, who’s impacted, what’s the current workaround, what’s the cost.
 You’re basically building a diagnostic x-ray of their business.

-2. Value Workshop: Quantify the economic impact of solving those scenarios.
+Value Workshop: Quantify the economic impact of solving those scenarios.
 Use ranges, not perfect numbers.
 “If we could reduce re-processing time by 40%, what would that save monthly?”

 These sessions aren’t about convincing - they’re about making the invisible visible - something we believe while rolling out sales force analysis by the way.
 You and your buyer come out with a shared understanding of where value lives.